chef/automate/components/docs-chef-io/content/automate/ha_healthcheck.md

 {{< warning >}}

 - For certificate rotation, don't use config patch.
 Instead, the cert-rotate command can be used.
-To learn more about certificate rotation, click [here](/automate/ha_cert_rotaion)
+To learn more about certificate rotation, see [Certificate Rotation](/automate/ha_cert_rotation).
 - While patching the same from **the provision host**, structures such as TLS from OpenSearch configuration toml file and SSL from PostgreQL configuration toml file will be ignored.

 {{< /warning >}}

 - Collect the Gatherlogs for Automate HA cluster, and run the command from the bastion node.
   - logs are collected at `/var/tmp`

 ```cmd